-5.56 vs 5.7: Can a Pistol Caliber Compete with a Rifle?
+5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

-When we compared the 5.56 vs 5.7, it was clear that each has its purpose, but one round has more advantages than the other.
+When we compared the 5.56 vs. 5.7, it was clear that each has its purpose, but one round has more advantages than the other.
 The 5.56 can be used in a wider variety of scenarios.
 Therefore, we chose the 5.56 as the superior round, but only slightly.

-5.7 Vs. 5.56: What's The Difference?
+5.7 vs. 5.56: What's The Difference?

 Cartridge Specs

-The bullet diameter of each round is the same at .224".
-Because the 5.56x45 was designed as a rifle round, it is a larger cartridge.
-Both rounds use a centerfire cartridge.
-The overall length of the 5.56 is 2.26" whereas the overall length of the 5.7 is only 1.594".
-The case length of the 5.7 is 1.138" which is half an inch shorter than the 1.76" of the 5.56 case.
+Each round shares the same bullet diameter: .224".
+The 5.56 is the larger cartridge.
+Both rounds have a centerfire primer.
+The overall length of the 5.56 is 2.260" whereas the overall length of the 5.7 is only 1.594".
+The case length of the 5.7 is 1.138" which is half an inch shorter than the 1.760" 5.56 case.

 Recoil